-A breast reconstruction operation is a procedure that recreates a breast shape, size and appearance after a mastectomy.
+A breast reconstruction operation is a procedure that recreates the appearance of a breast following a mastectomy.
 This can be performed using your own tissue, a breast implant, or a combination of the two.
-This operation can usually be performed at the same time of the mastectomy, and can be done months or years later, as a delayed procedure.
-Each option has benefits and drawbacks, and the best choice for you can be discussed with Dr Perron.
+Breast reconstruction can usually be performed at the same time as the mastectomy or it can be done months or years later as a delayed procedure.
+Each option has benefits and drawbacks and the best choice for you can be discussed with Dr Perron during your personal consultation.

-This procedure uses the abdominal skin, fat and sometimes muscle to recreate the breast shape.
-It is a longer procedure that requires microsurgery to attach the abdominal tissue to new blood supply.
-This option can provide an excellent appearance and natural feel, as your own tissues are used.
+This type of reconstruction uses the abdominal skin, fat and sometimes muscle to recreate the breast shape.
+It is a longer procedure that requires microsurgery to attach the abdominal tissue to a new blood supply.
+This option can provide an excellent end result and a natural feel because your own tissue is used.

 TRAM vs DIEP

-A TRAM/DIEP flap reconstruction usually takes several hours, and is performed under a general anesthetic.
-The stay in hospital can be from 5 -10 days, rarely longer.
-You will need to wear a post-operative garment after the procedure for several weeks, to reduce the risk of abdominal complications.
+A TRAM/DIEP flap reconstruction usually takes several hours and is performed under a general anaesthetic.
+The stay in hospital can be anywhere from five to 10 days, rarely longer.
+You will need to wear a post-operative garment for several weeks after the procedure to reduce the risk of abdominal complications.

 Latissimus Dorsi Flap

-This flap uses a combination of your own tissues, and a breast implant to recreate the breast shape.
+This reconstruction method uses a combination of your own tissue and a breast implant to recreate the breast shape.
 This option is usually performed in two stages, a few months apart.
-The latissimus dorsi muscle with a small patch of skin is moved from the back to the chest, and an expander is placed behind this muscle.
+The latissimus dorsi muscle with a small patch of skin is moved from the back to the chest and an expander is placed behind this muscle.

-This procedure usually takes a few hours, and will require a few days in hospital to recover.
-There is a scar on the back from where the muscle and skin is lifted, and moved to the chest.
+At our Brisbane clinic and with Dr Perron as your breast augmentation surgeon, this procedure usually takes a few hours and patients will need to spend a few days in hospital to recover.
+There will be a scar on the back where the muscle and skin were lifted and moved to the chest.
 A breast implant expander is placed behind this muscle and skin on the chest to recreate the breast shape.
-The expander is inflated over several weeks with saline injections.
+The expander is inflated over the course of several weeks using saline injections.
 A second procedure then removes the expander and it is replaced with a silicone implant.

-This procedure is usually done in 2 stages, involving the use of a tissue expander and a silicone breast implant.
+This procedure is usually done in two stages and involves a tissue expander and a silicone breast implant.

-The first stage involves creating a pocket for the tissue expander, usually behind the pectorialis major (‘pec’) muscle.
-This expander is then inflated over several weeks with saline to expand the pocket, and the overlying skin.
-The expansion phase can be variable for each patient, and depends on several factors.
-These factors include the total volume needed in the expander to achieve the size desired, and skin quality over the expander.
+The first stage involves creating a pocket for the tissue expander – usually behind the pectorialis major (‘pec’) muscle.
+This expander is then inflated over several weeks using saline to expand the pocket as well as the overlying skin.
+The expansion phase varies between patients and depends on several factors.
+These factors include the total volume needed in the expander to achieve the desired stage and skin quality over the expander.
 The second operation replaces a fully inflated expander with a silicone implant.
 More frequently, plastic surgeons are using ADM’s (Acellular Dermal Matrices) to help protect the implants, and reconstruct the breast shape.
 The specifics of this new technology can be discussed with Dr Perron.

-As with any operative procedure, there are risks involved.
-The most common complications are some minor bleeding, infection, wound healing problems, and some pain.
-If the operation involves the use of implants, complications specifically for this include:
+As with any cosmetic surgery procedure, there are risks involved.
+The most common complications are some minor bleeding, infection, wound healing problems and pain.
+If the operation involves the use of implants, complications can also include:

-If the operation involves a flap, complications for this operation includes the following:
+If the operation involves a flap, complications can include the following:

-- fluid collection in the breast, or the donor site
+- Fluid collection in the breast, or the donor sitee

 Other details about breast reconstruction, specific concerns, or your suitability for this procedure can be discussed with Dr Perron.